The term 'wetland' covers habitats where the land is covered in, or saturated by water for at least some of the time.

 Remember that Northland Regional Council has rules governing what can be done in and near significant wetlands (that is, most wetlands in Northland).
 This includes drainage affecting water flows into or out of the wetland, building structures, clearing or excavating.
 Before you start any work, get advice from us.

 Funding contributions towards fencing stock out of our wetlands and/or planting riparian margins may be available through the Northland Regional Council’s environment fund.
+Have a look at the environment fund criteria and give us a call on Freephone: 0800 002 004 to discuss your wetland fence ideas further.

 For more information about wetland types, the plants and animals that live there, and protection and restoration, check out our publications in the resource library.